 You can also group periods of short-held roles like projects, freelance work, or short temp roles together.
 This will both read better and give a better impression.

 Leaving people guessing is never a good idea because we all know how wild imaginations can run.
 And I can assure you, I’ve interviewed candidates that had gaps for all sorts of reasons… so nothing is ever out of the question.

 13. Your language does not match the language used in the job description

 If your skills have potentially different labels, then it’s best to use the wording that resonates with the company you’re applying to.
-A resume that clearly states the exact skills that the hiring manager is looking for in a similar or exact wording will more readily stand out than one which doesn’t.
+A resume that clearly states the exact skills the hiring manager is looking for in a similar or exact wording will more readily stand out than one that doesn’t.

-Of course, this doesn’t mean making the laundry list mistake, you would also need to elaborate thoroughly to provide evidence of this experience.
+Of course, this doesn’t mean making the laundry list mistake.
+You would also need to elaborate thoroughly to provide evidence of this experience.

 Using the company’s own language will show that you’ve read and understood what’s required.

 14. You don’t show how you add value

 One of THE most common resume mistakes I’ve seen is candidates not showing how they added value in past roles; in fact, I’m talking about even copying and pasting past job descriptions and leaving it at that.